-Did you know Windows 10 has a hidden screen recording utility called the Xbox Game Bar?
+Did you know Windows 10 has a screen recording utility called the Xbox Game Bar?
 With it, you can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone using Microsoft Office.
 To make it easier for you, we've outlined a few simple steps on how to record your screen in Windows 10.